TehMuffinMoo/qsaf/docs/Installation/How To Deploy QSAF.md

 Ensure you have checked the [list of pre-requisites](../Pre-Requisites).

 ## Configuring Docker / Compose
+!!! warning "Important Note"

+    Creating a directory under root assumes root privileges, either directly or through the use of sudo.

 1. Create a new directory for the Docker files and change into that new directory.
     ```sh